 |10||Can I transfer to LLB after I completed the Diploma in Law programme?|

 According to the UOL's regulation, students may progress to the second year of the LLB programme upon successful completion of the Diploma in Law.
 However, they are NOT permitted to transfer to the Graduate Entry Route.

 |11||Can I apply for financial assistance?|

-Local students pursuing the Preparatory Programmes and with financial need may apply for Government's Non-means-tested Loan Scheme (NLS) to settle their tuition fees.
+Local students pursuing the Preparatory Courses and with financial need may apply for Government's Extended Non-means-tested Loan Scheme (ENLS).
 The loan is non-means-tested and interest is charged at the Government's no-gain-no-loss rate to be reviewed on a monthly basis.

 Course fees paid are not refundable according to the School's Refund Policy, except for cases of unsuccessful applications or course cancellation.
 Fees paid and places allocated on courses are also not transferrable after application has been made.